 9. Use Your Own Name

-Lastly, if you freak out above all the methods then pick your name.
-You could always default to your own name to start your first blog.
+Lastly, if you freak out above all the methods then pick your own name.
+You could always use default to your own name to start your first blog.
 There are many bloggers who have become very successful with self-named blogs.

 Why the Hell Your Domain Name Doesn’t Matter That Much?

-“But first: How successful you will be it completely depends on your content, not just a blog name.”
+“How successful your blog will be it completely depends on your content, not blog name.”

-Yeah, you read that right, listen… A blog with a GREAT DOMAIN NAME can have low content, doesn’t make YOU successful.
+A blog with a GREAT DOMAIN NAME but have low-quality content, doesn’t make YOU successful.

 As a new blogger, you might think that your blog or Domain name is the most important part of your website.
 I know the hassle exactly what you face today.

-But here’s the secret, years of experience shown the real fact is your content that matters much.
+But here’s the secret, years of experience show the real fact is your content that matters much.

-For example, ChasingFoxes.com, and JustAGirlAndHerBlog.com, both earning five figures per month.
-It because of their Content not for their domain name.
+For example, ChasingFoxes.com, and JustAGirlAndHerBlog.com, both earn five figures per month.
+It is because of their content not for their domain name.